 Mason was charged with conduct after a motor vehicle accident, driving while intoxicated, reckless conduct, disobeying an officer and burglary - all felonies.
 He was also charged with resisting arrest, a misdemeanor.

-In addition, police said they are investigating an underage drinking party connected with the Wednesday morning crash.
+In addition, police said, they are investigating an underage drinking party connected with the Wednesday morning crash and police chase.